By Tracy G. Cassels

 Well, it is up to you to take the data and decide what is best for your family.
 There don’t seem to be drawbacks to the vitamin K prophylaxis (whether oral or intramuscular) despite some people still claiming the link to cancer.
 For those who don’t like the idea of giving a shot, the oral dose may be best; just remember to get all 3 doses to reduce the risk of late VKDB, especially if exclusively breastfeeding.
-Notably if your child needs to undergo any medical procedure early in life, you absolutely should get the prophylaxis to protect your child (and you may not have a choice if your child has to have, for example, heart surgery).
+Notably if your child needs to undergo any medical procedure early in life, you may have to get the prophylaxis to protect your child as it may be hospital policy (unless you have a history of clotting disorders in your family).
 Some people don’t like the idea of the other components in the shot and that’s why they opt out.
 You should review what type of shot your country offers and what the ingredients are if this is a concern for you.
 The risk of VKDB is very low, but the consequences are very dire, and this is where you must weigh your options based on your history, your beliefs, and the evidence.
 Like all decisions, this one is yours to make as you have to live with the choice and hopefully the information herein can help you in that decision-making process.

 [My only recommendation is that if you choose not to have the Vitamin K shot, please do get your child tested for any late-term deficiencies.
 The risk of death is high and if symptomatic, it may be too late.
 You have every right not to have the shot, but you should do what you can to make sure your child doesn't suffer long-term.]

 Vitamin K Prophylaxsis in the Newborn.
 A Consensus Statement. http://www.medsafe.govt.nz/profs/puarticles/vitk.htm